edwinspire/libapiserver/docs/README.md

 # API Server

-Integrated HTTP, Websocket and MQTT server, to quickly create rest services.
+Integrated HTTP, Websocket and MQTT server, to quickly create API services.
 It uses ExpressJS for the Backend and Svelte for the Frontend as a base.

 # Server features